 Starting his web design business aged just eleven, Ben was running a company by the time he was studying for his GCSEs.
-Before he was eighteen he was running a fully fledged online, branding and social media consultancy and was feted as the future of British business.
-Having exited his first business and started his next, he provide insights in to the social media landscape (he’s roughly the same age as Google) and the future of business.
-Ben considers what’s new and what challenges businesses are going to have to face from disruptive competition to employee wellbeing.
+Before he was eighteen he was leading a fully fledged branding and social media consultancy and was feted as the future of British business.
+Having exited his first business and started his next, he provide insights into the social media landscape and the future of business.
+Ben considers what’s new and what challenges businesses are going to have to face from disruptive competition to employee wellbeing to consumer insights.

 View / Submit“On message, interesting and unique”